sipcapture/homer/docs/OOM.md

 not partitioned by a single identity column, and lakes with un-flushed inlined rows are skipped entirely.

+Partitions are skipped individually, so one bad partition never stops the rest of a table: a partition is left alone when it holds row-level deletes, when it was written to more recently than `min_age_sec`, or when a source row group exceeds `max_row_group_bytes`.

 Two schema-level refusals are permanent for the life of the process, because retrying them can only repeat the same discarded work: